Policy and Procedure #620.0, Community Involvement Hours

 1. supporting the community involvement requirement in their schools by identifying eligible volunteer opportunities for students;

-2. communicating community involvement requirements, including the list of eligible and ineligible activities;
+2. communicating to students the community involvement requirements, including the list of eligible and ineligible activities;

-3. making community involvement information available to parents and activity supervisors; and
+3. making community involvement information available to families and activity supervisors; and

-4. ensuring that proposed and completed activities are acceptable.
+4. ensuring that proposed and completed activities are eligible.

 3.7 Students are responsible for: